AnupamJassal/Anupam10023/README.md

 ### Hello and Welcome to my Github Profile , it's your buddy..
 Anupam 👋

-### Iam a PG student,who is looking for a job in the world of IT
+### Iam a PG CS student,who is looking for a job in the world of IT
 💻Code Name : intel_101

 🤠 About me -